jaroslaw-weber/programak/README.md

 # todo

-currenty in keylayout file, switch layer is under right pinky (not matching the preview)
+currenty in keylayout file, switch layer is under right pinky (not matching the preview). fix